 - 1. EMT-P will work full-time for an agency that supports the optional RSI program. - 2.
 EMT-P will complete the VVMC RSI training program before beginning to perform RSI in the field. - 3.
 EMT-P will perform RSI using the Arizona Department of Health Services Recommendations for RSI in the field (ADHS, 2005). - 4.
-EMT-P will complete a minimum of 12 patient or mannequin intubations yearly to continue to be included in the RSI program.
-Documentation of intubations will be maintained by the agency and provided to the pre-hospital department on request. - 5.
-EMT-P that wishes to complete OR clinical time must meet the requirements set forth in the student process as outlined in the Clinical Time For EMS Providers policy. - 6.
-EMT-P will complete an annual RSI refresher course. - 7.
-EMT-P will participate in mandatory immediate self assessment and ongoing departmental CQI on all RSI in the field cases. - 8.
-If requested, EMT-P will participate in review of cases through the Prehospital Peer Review Committee.
+EMT-P that wishes to complete OR clinical time must meet the requirements set forth in the student process as outlined in the Clinical Time for EMS Providers policy. - 5.
+EMT-P will complete an annual RSI refresher course. - 6.
+EMT-P will participate in mandatory immediate self assessment and ongoing departmental CQI on all RSI in the field cases.